How to Access Property Records in Michigan

 Buying and Selling Property in Michigan

-When buying a new property in Michigan, you want to learn as much as possible about it.
-Along with ordering an appraisal and inspection, check out building permits to see if any renovations were completed.
-You may also want to review the ownership history to see if there are any breaks in the chain of title.
-A little bit of research now could save you a ton of headaches later.
+You should always do thorough research when buying property in Michigan.
+In addition to ordering an appraisal and inspection, review building permits to confirm any renovations, and examine the ownership history to ensure there are no breaks in the chain of title.
+This bit of extra effort can save you costly headaches later.

-If you finance a mortgage, your lender will require that you purchase title insurance.
-It's essential for protecting you and the lender against title defects.
-Before closing, the title company or attorney handling it will run a full property title search, looking for any potential problems that could derail the sale.
+If you finance a mortgage, your lender will require title insurance.
+This protects both you and the lender against title defects.
+Before closing, the title company or attorney will conduct a full title search to identify any problems that could derail the sale.

 Why Property Values Are Important in Real Estate Transactions